Harry's Game: Locations

 Most of the time filming was spent in Leeds, in Yorkshire, England, on now-demolished housing of Meanwood and at Leeds Studios.
 This stood in for Northern Ireland.

 The rest of footage, filmed in Ireland, include shots of the Falls Road, broader views as where Harry is frisked on entry to Belfast city centre (there was a permanent checkpoint for pedestrians there for many years) and the final scenes overlooking the cityscape were in Holywood, County Down and close to the military/MI5 barracks.
 Scenes were also filmed in South County Dublin including in Ballybrack.

 Music

 Clannad's closing music became an international breakthrough.
 Incidental music was sampled or created by Mike Moran.
+Additionally, the music found continued success through a sample used in the hit single "Saltwater" by the musician Chicane (musician).

 Broadcast and distribution history

 The series screened on the ITV network as three 52-to-54 minute episodes over consecutive nights from 25 to 27 October 1982, and was later edited into a single 130-minute programme titled Harry's Game – The Movie.